marcodellav/markdown-cv/index.md

 ## Experience

-__Site Reliability Engineer__

-__Vonage__, London, UK
 `02/2021 - Present`

+__Site Reliability Engineer, [Vonage](https://www.vonage.co.uk/), London, UK__

-Joined Vonage's as a SRE to support the team in charge of developing framework and tooling for the company's serverless project.
+- Joined Vonage's as a SRE to support the team in charge of developing framework and tooling for the company's serverless project.
-Tasked with researching and provisioning the infrastructure required to run serverless deployments, leveraging knative serving, running in a managed Kubernetes environment (EKS)
+- Tasked with researching and provisioning the infrastructure required to run serverless deployments, leveraging knative serving, running in a managed Kubernetes environment (EKS)
-Responsablities include:
+- Responsablities include:
     - provisioning of the required AWS infrastructure using terraform/terragrunt and cloudformation
     - Supporting the dev team with their CI/CD processes built on top of ArgoCD, Argo Workflows and github actions.
     - deploying and managing the monitoring and alerting stack (VictoriaMetrics / Loki Stack)
     - deploying and troubleshooting a service mesh (Linkerd)

 __Site Reliability Engineer__